AmelieDurand/Perturbance/run_scripts/ScriptInstructions.md

   **FROM THE DOCKERFILE FOUND IN THE GITHUB**
   - docker build -t deepgoplus .
-  - docker run --tm -it deepgoplus
+  - docker run --rm -it deepgoplus

 **You're now in the deepgoplus container**